Trump’s H-1B Visa Policies: What We Know and How It Will Change the Tech Industry

 What Is the H-1B Visa Program?

-The H-1B visa program enables U.S. employers to hire highly skilled foreign professionals in “specialty occupations,” such as engineering, technology and medicine.
+The H-1B visa program enables U.S. employers to hire highly skilled foreign professionals in “specialty occupations,” such as technology, healthcare and finance.
 The visa allows workers to live and work in the United States for a period of three years, with the possibility of extending the stay up to a total of six years.

 Tech companies are among the primary users of the H-1B program, relying on it to fill positions in software development, engineering and data science.
 The program helps businesses stay competitive and innovative, especially in cutting-edge industries like artificial intelligence and biotechnology, where demand for highly skilled talent far outstrips the domestic supply.